luandretta/network/README.md

 ![Titbit](documentation/###.png)

-Titbit is  a free social networking site where users broadcast short posts, where each user can sign u, create his own post, read, update and delete it, and also like/dislike posts from others users, follow other users, comment, like/dislike comments or reply a comment.
+Titbit is  a free social networking site where users broadcast short posts, where each user can sign up, create his own post, read, update and delete it, and also like/dislike posts from others users, follow other users, comment, like/dislike comments or reply a comment.

 Link to deployed site: [Titbit](https://titbit-network.herokuapp.com/)